Velhartice: History

+Demographics

+Transport

+The train stop Nemilkov, located on the railway line Klatovy–Horažďovice, is situated in the northern part of the municipal territory outside the built-up area.

 Sights

 The main landmark of Velhartice is the Velhartice Castle.
-Today it is owned by the state and opened to the public.
+Today it is owned by the state and open to the public.

 In Nemilkov is the Nemilkov Castle.
 It is a Renaissance-Baroque residence built on the remains of a medieval Gothic fortress from the 14th century.
 The fortress was rebuilt in the 16th century and extended in the late 18th century.
 During the 20th century, it was damaged by careless use.
 Today it is in private ownership and is gradually being repaired.

 The Church of the Nativity of the Virgin Mary.
 It was originally a Romanesque church founded around 1240, rebuilt and extended in the Gothic style in 1325.
-Renaissance modifications were made after 1510, further baroque modifications date from the 18th and 19th centuries.
+Renaissance modifications were made after 1510, further Baroque modifications date from the 18th and 19th centuries.

 The Church of Saint Mary Magdalene is a cemetery church which is said to be one of the scariest places in the country, and is associated with several legends.
 It was built in 1373 and rebuilt in the 16th century.